python/cpython/Doc/c-api/gen.rst

 -----------------

 Generator objects are what Python uses to implement generator iterators.
-They are normally created by iterating over a function that yields values, rather than explicitly calling :c:func:`PyGen_New` or :c:func:`PyGen_NewWithQualName`.
+They are normally created by iterating over a function that yields values.

 .. c:type:: PyGenObject